 Always factor the cost of accommodation into your extension budget.

-Building an Extension Over a Garage
+Can I Build an Extension Over a Garage?

 The vast majority of modern garage walls are built from slender single skin brick or blockwork (115mm thick) buttressed internally with brick columns (piers) every couple of metres.
 This doesn’t necessarily mean the walls can’t provide the required support of a proposed new floor above, but a structural engineer will need to produce design calculations to prove it.